 The Table 1 shows resources of oil and condensate and the current state of their exploration and development.

-The domestic output of crude oil and condensate from onshore and offshore totaled 939.24 thousand tonnes in 2017, decreasing by 17.81 thousand tonnes in relation to the previous year.
+The domestic output of crude oil and condensate in 2019, from onshore and offshore fields, amounted to 936.76 thousand tonnes and decreased by 0.28 thousand tonnes in relation to the previous year.
 Table 2 shows the crude oil and condensate production in individual regions of the country.